SENG330/course/assn3-bdd.md

 Think of this as "pre-condition/test stimulus/post-condition".

-# Scenario: Users and Admin
+# Scenario A: Users and Admin
 1. GIVEN I am starting the app / page
     WHEN I first open the application/page
         THEN I see a user login screen